 The State Centre on Climate Change of the H.P.
 Council for Science Technology & Environment, HIMCOSTE took up the initiative to prepare an inventory of the moraine dammed lakes in all the four basins viz.
 Chenab, Beas, Ravi and Satluj basins using high resolution satellite data.
 The author is thankful to the Secretary (Env., S&T) Govt. of H.P., Member Secretary (EC) and the Joint Member Secretary, H.P.
 Council for Science Technology & Environment, HIMCOSTE for constant support and guidance and allowing us to undertake the investigation as part of the disaster management activities in the State Center on Climate Change of the State Council using space technology.
-Funding support form SAC -ISRO Ahmedabad under DMS program of ISRO is duly acknowledged.

 A technical report on the inventory of moraine dammed glacial lakes (GLOFs) in Satluj, Beas, Chenab and Ravi Basins in Himachal Pradesh using IRS LISS III satellite data.